Life Review: Why Looking Back Strengthens the Present and the Future

 Not a desperate question.
 Not necessarily a sad one.
 Just an honest reckoning with the fact that time has passed, choices have been made, relationships have shaped you, and something in you wants to make sense of it all before moving forward.

 This is not a sign that something has gone wrong.
-It is one of the most human impulses there is.
-And there is an evidence-based approach to meeting it — one that has been used in psychology for over sixty years, is supported by a growing body of research, and is at the heart of the Rewrite Your Story program at Upside Stories.
+Bringing meaning to our experiences, and our life, is one of the most human impulses there is.
+And there is an evidence-based approach to meeting it, one that has been used in psychology for over sixty years, is supported by a growing body of research, and is at the heart of the Rewrite Your Story program at Upside Stories.

 It is called life review.